 - The Starwood Preferred Guest® Business Card from American Express

-- Similar to the above, I also earned 30,000 bonus Starpoints® from the sign-up bonus, but after spending $5,000 in the first 3 months.
+- Similar to the above, I also earned 30,000 bonus Starpoints® from the welcome offer, but after spending $5,000 in the first 3 months.
 (Business cards typically have a slightly higher spending requirement to earn the bonus.)

 That earned me 60,000 Starpoints® very quickly.
 Over the course of a year, I referred 3 friends to the card which netted me an extra 30,000 points (10,000 each time).
 The remaining 70,000 Starpoints® were earned by putting my personal and business spending across the 2 cards.

-We also stayed at a handful of SPG hotels where we earned 3pts per $1 spent as Gold members (which is a perk of the Platinum Card® from American Express), and we earned 3pts per $1 on all Uber rides.
+We also stayed at a handful of SPG hotels where we earned 3pts per $1 spent as Gold members (which is a perk of the Platinum Card® from American Express), and we earned 3pts per $1 on all Uber rides (the SPG-Uber promotion ended December 17.
+2017).
 It all added up and we scraped together the 160,000 required!

 Admittedly, these were the toughest miles to earn because there aren’t everyday bonus spending categories, unlike Chase and Amex which are far easier to earn.